 What to Look For:

-1. Room Sizes: Measure the square footage of offices, conference rooms, and other areas.
+Room Sizes: Measure the square footage of offices, conference rooms, and other areas to determine the total cleanable square foot.

 The more accurate your notes, the better you can calculate your bid later.